sohaali710/dr-bulk-api/README.md

 price: type String,

-type: type String,  // should be one of these options: Normal, Silver or Gold
+type: type String,  // should be one of these options: Normal, Silver, Gold, Diamond or VIP. // VIP is the private training memberships

 points: type String,